 Q) Does the shelter house people under the influence of drugs or alcohol?
 A) No. Benjamin's House strictly enforces a zero tolerance policy regarding drugs and alcohol.
 Any resident found under the influence will be asked to leave.

 Q) Does Benjamin’s House allow people to stay for just a couple of nights?
 A) No. Benjamin’s House is a program-based shelter requiring each resident to develop an individual case plan to help achieve successful independent living.
-This includes twice weekly 1:1 meetings with a case worker and other support programs to assist them in securing jobs and housing.
-Benjamin’s House does not accept people who need a place to stay for just one or two nights.
+This includes weekly meetings with a Case Manager and other support programs to assist them in securing jobs and housing.

-Q) Can residents become repeat visitors?
+Q) Can residents be considered for another stay?
 A) Admissions are limited to one time in a twelve-month period.

 Q) How do people get in contact with Benjamin’s House when they are in need?
 A) Potential residents can be referred by another person or organization or call (715) 736-2437 to set up an interview.
 Everyone will be required to go through an interview process with staff before they can become a resident.

 Q) Who helps residents look for employment?
-A) The shelter employs a full time case manager who will work with individuals on employement search and resources for housing.
+A) The shelter employs a full time case manager who will work with individuals on employment search and resources for housing.

 Q) How many people can stay at the shelter at one time?
 A) There are 17 rooms that can house up to 24 adults and up to 30 individuals including children.